npaila-x64/feedy-uxd/README.md

    - **1.2.
 Plan Adjustments and Updates**:
      Nutritionists can modify existing nutritional plans and send them to patients in real time.

-   - **1.3.
-Plan Delivery and Notification**:
-     Patients will receive a notification on the platform when a new plan or modification is sent by their nutritionist.

 2. **Tracking and Data Analysis Tools**

    - **2.1.
 Daily food intake logging**: